Back to blog

 Subject: [vehicle] passing

-Action: drives across frame
+Action: drives across the frame

 Context: [environment]